zoekitchel/starter-hugo-academic-oct25/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
+    - course: PhD in Ecology and Evolution
+      institution: Rutgers University
+      year: 2023
     - course: BSc in Ecology and Evolution
       institution: Yale University
       year: 2015